You NO LONGER need to call before an urgent visit

-Do I have to visit Main Registration for any reason?
+Do I have to visit the main registration for any reason?

 What should I do if I may have COVID-19 symptoms?